VLSI System Computing Lab (VSCLAB)

 Current research areas

-- Machine and deep learning for VLSI reliability modeling and optimization
+- AI and LLM-powered approaches for VLSI reliability modeling and optimization

-- Advanced VLSI design techniques for machine and deep learnings
+- Low power hardware accelerator design for machine and deep learnings

-- Machine learning based thermal modeling, optimization and dynamic thermal management at circuit, chip and board levels
+- Machine learning based thermal modeling, optimization and dynamic thermal management emerging package in system and chiplet design

 - Parallel computing and analysis on heterogeneous and accelerator-rich (GPUs) platforms